Tensile Fabric Structures

 What is the cost of tensioned fabric structures?

-A fully installed custom tensile structure could cost anything from £200 to £800 per sq. metre.
-This cost includes everything from the fittings, cables and supports, but not foundations which have to be arranged depending on the conditions of the local soil.
+A fully installed tensile is priced per square metre.
+The cost includes everything from the fittings, cables, supports and groundworks.
 The price can vary considerably though, depending on how complex the design is, the quality of connections and materials, the snow and/or wind conditions in the local area and the size of structure that is required.